frontendpatterns/frontendpatterns.dev/src/content/patterns/effect-based-fetching.md

 ## Solution

-Apply the Effect-Based Fetching pattern by triggering data fetches as side effects when components mount or dependencies change, and reinforce it with concise examples or tests.
+Trigger data fetches as side effects when components mount or dependencies change.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.